odhyp/portfolio/content/about/_index.md

 Hi, I'm Odhy.
 I build Python automations to simplify workflows and eliminate repetitive tasks, creating scripts to handle office processes and tools for managing large datasets.
 I also work with data visualization and data science, using Streamlit to turn datasets into interactive dashboards.

-I explore front-end development with Hugo and JavaScript, building fast and functional static websites—like this one.
+As a side project, I explore front-end development with Hugo and JavaScript, building fast and functional static websites—like this one.

-In my spare time, I write blogs about tech and practice photography to capture the world around me.

 ## Tech Stack